Pappu Yadav shares stage with Kanhaiya in Darbhanga

 Sitting between his wife Ranjeet Ranjan and Kanhaiya Kumar on the stage along with other senior Congress leaders, Pappu Yadav was looking extremely happy as he campaigned for Congress candidate Atirek Kumar.

-Addressing the large gathering, he said that the Congress "is in his blood".
+Addressing the large gathering, he said the Congress “is in his blood”.

 “Congress chief Sonia Gandhi is like my mother.
 She always stayed alongside Lalu Prasad.
 Despite that Lalu Prasad ditched her in the Bihar by-election... we cannot expect much from him,.